satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 6. Deploy the the client (anonymous webpage) code contained in the `WebsiteSamples` folder to a web server (e.g. IIS on localhost, or Azure App Service to deploy to `*.azurewebsites.net`).

 7. Create Azure storage used to save event messages from Platform Service, where you will get an account name and account key.
-Refer to [this link](https://azure.microsoft.com/documentation/articles/storage-create-storage-account/) for details.
+For details, see [Create a storage account](/azure/storage/common/storage-account-create).

 8. Create Azure service bus for the process of saving the event messages to storage, from where you will get connection string.
 Refer to [this link](https://azure.microsoft.com/documentation/articles/service-bus-dotnet-get-started-with-queues/) for details.